OpenBB-finance/OpenBB/website/content/sdk/reference/stocks/disc/lowfloat.md

 ---
 title: lowfloat
-description: This page explains the lowfloat function from the openbb.stocks.disc Python library that returns a low float DataFrame.
+description: "This page explains the lowfloat function from the openbb.stocks.disc" Python library that returns a low float DataFrame.
 It provides details of the input parameters and return types.
 keywords: